Editing an access control policy

 Tip

-You can operate on multiple rules at one time by selecting their checkboxes in the left column, then selecting the action you want to perform from the Select Action drop-down list next to the search box.
-Bulk editing is available for enabling and disabling, copying, cloning, moving, deleting, and editing rules, or viewing hit counts or related events.
+You can operate on multiple rules at one time by selecting their checkboxes in the left column, then selecting the action you want to perform from the Select Bulk Rule Actions drop-down list next to the search box.
+Bulk editing is available for enabling and disabling, copying, moving, deleting, and editing rules, or viewing hit counts or related events.
+You can also remove object overlaps in the selected rules.

 You can change the following settings or perform these actions:

-• Policy Assignment—To identify the managed devices targeted by this policy, or enforce this policy in a subdomain, click the Targeted: x devices link.
+• Policy assignment—To identify the managed devices targeted by this policy, or enforce this policy in a subdomain, click the Assigned: x devices link.
+You can assign the policy to devices or device templates.

 • Rules—To manage access control rules, and to inspect and block malicious traffic using intrusion and file policies, click Add Rule, or right-click an existing rule and select Edit or another appropriate action.
 The actions are also available from the More (more icon) button for each rule.
 See Create and Edit Access Control Rules.